Saturday, June 22, 2013

 And memory is a ghost.
 We are seeing what the characters are remembering - memory is faulty - remembering is like visiting an ever-fluctuating spirit world.

-Jerzy Kawalerowicz's Mother Joan of the Angels?
-If you've seen Ken Russell's The Devil's, this is the aftermath.
+Jerzy Kawalerowicz's Mother Joan of the Angels - If you've seen Ken Russell's The Devil's, this is the aftermath.
 Mother is not as campy or garish, which I preferred.
-The acting is superb, and I named Lucyna Winnicka as my best actress.
+The performances are superb, and I named the mesmerizing Lucyna Winnicka -who shows great range here- my best actress (on her second nomination).
 It's a rather chilling tale with an ending- SPOILER ALERT- that outdoes a similar act from the Exorcist.
-But the biggest challenger to Marienbad?

 Best Actor: Toshirō Mifune, Yojimbo